 Guest Blogger Jenny Clenenden

 I am so excited for my Guest Blogger Jenny Clenenden.
 She is technically my pastor’s wife.
 To me, she is just a friend.
-Richie and Jenny are people who are the same whether they are speaking from the pulpit, sitting in my home, at a restaurant, or in their home.
-They are the same, which speaks volumes to who they are as believers and friends.
+Richie and Jenny are people who remain consistent.
+They are the same whether they speak from the pulpit, in my home, at a restaurant, or their home.
+They are the same, which speaks volumes about who they are as believers and friends.

 Being Tricked into Sinning

-Has the devil ever tricked you into sinning, then condemned you afterwards?
+Has the devil ever tricked you into sinning, then condemned you afterward?
 Unfortunately, the devil is good at that.
-We have to learn his tricks and resist him – so he will flee!
+We must learn his tricks and resist him – so he will flee!

-With God’s help we can abstain from the passions of our flesh which wage war against our soul.
+With God’s help, we can abstain from the passions of our flesh which wage war against our soul.
 You know what I’m talking about…the things we do or the times we don’t listen to the conviction of the Holy Spirit, and we feel bad for going too far in our freedom after the fact.
-God gives us lots of freedom, but we need to make sure we are not abusing that freedom.
-Think about the freedoms we have, but may abuse …what we eat or drink, how we spend our time, what we do with our money, how we use our giftings, talents, and calling …
+God gives us lots of freedom, but we need to ensure we are not abusing that freedom.
+Think about the freedoms we have but may abuse.
+What we eat or drink, how we spend our time, what we do with our money, and how we use our giftings, talents, and calling.

 So, how can we find a balance in our freedom and honor everyone in authority over us?
-How do we find the boundaries in our freedom and have the strength to abstain from going too far, having too much, or using our time and money wisely?
+How do we find the boundaries in our freedom?
+How about having the strength to abstain from going too far, having too much, or using our time and money wisely?
 Why should we not go past those boundaries and possibly choose to abstain altogether?